dev-javascript/react-dyn-tabs/README.md

 Triggers 'onInit', 'onChange' and 'onClose' event.

-Closing an already closed tab only triggers 'onInit' event.

-It switches to the previously selected tab before closing if switching parameter was true and tab was already opened and selected.
+When switching parameter is true, it switches to previous selected tab

 Return value : Promise